renderedtext/semaphore-docs-new/source/docs/manually-triggerring-an-automatic-deploy.md

 ---
 layout: post
-title: How can I manually trigger an automatic deploy?
+title: Manually triggerring an automatic deploy
-category: Deployment
+category: Deploying your application
 ---

 After you create your server, you can easily launch a deploy manually from a build page.